StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/How_add_new_Node_Types.md

 Following visitors you can find [here](https://github.com/StuPro-TOSCAna/TOSCAna/tree/master/server/src/main/java/org/opentosca/toscana/plugins/cloudfoundry/visitor)
 ### `NodeTypeCheck`
 The plugin will throw a exception if the model contains an unsupported NodeType.
 To avoid this exception the visitor `NodeTypeCheck` has to be adapted.
-Just insert a overriding method with the new NodeType like this:
+Just insert an overriding method with the new NodeType like this:
 ```java
 @Override
    public void visit(NewNodeType node) {